Ünye

-Geography
+Overview

 Ünye has a little port, in a bay on one of the flatter areas of the Black Sea coast.
 Agriculture is the basis of the local economy, in particular hazelnut growing, hazelnut trading and hazelnut processing.
 The town is very quiet in late-July and August when most people are in the countryside for the hazelnut harvest.

 The town of Ünye provides high schools, higher education and other services to the surrounding countryside, and other industry includes a large cement factory, flour mills, local handicrafts and the port.
 The town has grown in recent decades, acquiring the multi-storey concrete blocks spreading along the coast, typical of so many Turkish towns.
 There are cafes and internet cafes popular with students.
 The cuisine includes the local pizza called pide.

 With its quiet spots for picnics and walking and its excellent beaches Ünye is one of the nicest holiday towns on the eastern Black Sea coast.
 Affordable pensions and camping facilities as well as 2- or 3-star hotels can be found in the summer season.
 There are summer festivals and concerts in July.